passelma42/Field-Sequencing/docs/system-build.md

 Usually bioinformatic software are opensource packages with installation instructions described on Github repositories.
 First thing you can do is get yourself a github account and [get familiarized with github](https://github.com/git-guides).
-Executable scripts, often found in a `/bin`folder, can be installed in `/usr/local/bin` or in a dedicated bioinfo folder `/usr/local/bioinf/`.
+Executable scripts are often found in the `/bin`folder, or can be installed in `/usr/local/bin` or in a dedicated bioinfo folder `/usr/local/bioinf/`.
-The next example is to demonstrate how to install dorado, the ont basecaller, in the `/bioinf`folder and put the script on `PATH`.
+In the next section I will explain how to install the basecalling tool *Dorado* in the `/bioinf`folder and put the script on `PATH`.

 - Goto [DORADO GITHUB](https://github.com/nanoporetech/dorado)
 - Download the relevant installer for your platform (like described in the instructions)